orc-hfg/resources/ORC-File-Server/README.md

+# ORC File Server

 The ORC-NAS (Network Attached Storage) is our file storage server.
-It's intended for use by the labs and the press at HfG Karlsruhe.
+It is intended for use by the labs and the press at HfG Karlsruhe.

 If you would like to request an account, or encounter any problems, please contact us:
 Víctor Fancelli Capdevilla: [vfcapdevila@hfg-karlsruhe.de](mailto:vfcapdevila@hfg-karlsruhe.de)